IzK666/UHK-Viewer/README.md

 - Modules don't get cleared.

 ## To do
-- Edit macros
+- Edit macros (working)
 - Show modules
+- Renamed keymaps and macros should modify the keys that call those functions

 ## Changelog
 ### v2.21
-- Added: Remove existing macros
+- Added: Remove macros
+- Added: Rename macros

 ### v2.20
 - Updated: New commands for Karel's macros